ApeWorX/ape/docs/userguides/quickstart.md

 ape console --network ethereum:mainnet:infura
 ```

-If you want to run specific files in a `scripts/` directory, you can do it with using the `ape run` command.
+If you want to run specific files in a `scripts/` directory, you can do it using the `ape run` command.

 ```bash
 # This command will run a file named deploy in the scripts/ directory